ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-weathervaning.rst

 - :ref:`Q_WVANE_TAKEOFF<Q_WVANE_TAKEOFF>` :override weathervaning direction in auto takeoffs*
 - :ref:`Q_WVANE_LAND<Q_WVANE_LAND>`    :overide weathervaning directions in auto landings*

-* not QLOITER take-offs and landings
+note:* not QLOITER take-offs and landings

+.. note:: Weathervaning can be disabled or enabled by an :ref:`RC Aux Function Switch<common-auxiliary-functions>`, option "160"

 Using the Forward Motor
 -----------------------